 • Bladder cancer: Clinical trial data is inconsistent regarding the risk of bladder cancer in patients exposed to pioglitazone.
 Given the uncertainty of the findings, the manufacturer recommends to avoid use in patients with active bladder cancer and consider risks versus benefits prior to initiating therapy in patients with a history of bladder cancer.

 • Edema: Dose-related edema, including new-onset or exacerbation of existing edema, has been reported with pioglitazone; use with caution in patients with edema or at risk for heart failure.
 Monitor for signs/symptoms of heart failure.

-• Heart failure/cardiac effects: [US Boxed Warning]: Thiazolidinediones, including pioglitazone, may cause or exacerbate heart failure; closely monitor for signs and symptoms of heart failure (eg, rapid weight gain, dyspnea, edema), particularly after initiation or dose increases; if heart failure develops, treat accordingly and consider dose reduction of pioglitazone or discontinuation of alogliptin and pioglitazone.
-Monitor patients for signs and symptoms of heart failure (eg, dyspnea, edema, excessive/rapid weight gain).
-Not recommended for use in any patient with symptomatic heart failure.
-Initiation of therapy is contraindicated in patients with NYHA class III or IV heart failure; if used in patients with NYHA class I or II (systolic) heart failure, initiate at lowest dosage and monitor closely.
-In a multi-center, randomized, double-blind, placebo-controlled cardiovascular outcome trial of patients with type 2 diabetes and recent acute coronary syndrome, the overall incidence of hospitalization for HF was slightly greater in the alogliptin arm compared to placebo (3.9% vs 3.3%), but this difference was not statistically significant.
+• Heart failure/cardiac effects: [US Boxed Warning]: Thiazolidinediones, including pioglitazone, may cause or exacerbate heart failure (HF); closely monitor for signs and symptoms of HF (eg, rapid weight gain, dyspnea, edema), particularly after initiation or dose increases; if HF develops, treat accordingly and consider dose reduction of pioglitazone or discontinuation of alogliptin and pioglitazone.
+Monitor patients for signs and symptoms of HF (eg, dyspnea, edema, excessive/rapid weight gain).
+Not recommended for use in any patient with symptomatic HF.
+Initiation of therapy is contraindicated in patients with NYHA class III or IV heart failure; if used in patients with NYHA class I or II (systolic) HF, initiate at lowest dosage and monitor closely.
+In a multicenter, randomized, double-blind, placebo-controlled cardiovascular outcome trial of patients with type 2 diabetes and recent acute coronary syndrome, the overall incidence of hospitalization for HF was slightly greater in the alogliptin arm compared to placebo (3.9% vs 3.3%), but this difference was not statistically significant.
 In patients without a history of HF, the incidence of hospitalization for HF was greater with alogliptin than placebo (2.2% vs 1.3%), a difference that reached statistical significance (Zannad 2015).
-The American Diabetes Association suggests DPP-4 inhibitors (except saxagliptin) may be considered in patients with a history of heart failure; consider discontinuation of therapy if heart failure develops.
+The American Diabetes Association suggests DPP-4 inhibitors (except saxagliptin) may be considered in patients with HF (ADA 2020).

 • Hematologic effects: Pioglitazone may decrease hemoglobin/hematocrit; effects may be related to increased plasma volume.